-Barcelona offers a wide range of modes of transport for getting round the sites.
+Barcelona Gaudi streets offer a wide range of modes of transport for getting round the sites.
 Whereas walking will give you time to probe even the narrowest alleyways, using bicycles, e-bikes, segways and even a Vespa can be great fun.
 And our panoramic Gaudi bus tour will make sure you cover all of the sights in no time, in the luxury of your own private coach.

 Possibly Barcelona’s most beloved son, Antoni Gaudí was an architect whose work was influenced principally by nature.
 Born in 1852 he was raised in a family of metalworkers, another important influence.
 He was to become the most celebrated of the so-called “modernist” designers.
 He died in 1926 when he was hit by a tram in 1926 on the streets of Barcelona.
 His most famous work La Sagrada Familia was unfinished when he died, and remains unfinished today.
 Gaudi developed his own style, always based on nature, using ironwork, mosaic and eschewing straight lines and “human” geometry.